 Roxanne: Your Ultimate Cyber Defense Guide whitepaper had some really great information in it, and I’ll be linking it so that people can download it.
 Can you give a TL;DR of some simple things people can do to protect themselves and their businesses?

 Scott: Cybersecurity Awareness Month is the month of October and it’s a really big deal.
 I think we’re going to be able to get on a few television casts that month.
 We’re going to simulate both a phishing attack, and a hooking up to Starbucks WiFi attack.

-I think that, as far as individuals, the biggest thing is, think about when you’re at work.
+As far as individuals, the biggest thing is think about when you’re at work.
 You get hassled to change your passwords.
 When’s the last time you changed your Bank of America or Wells Fargo password?
 Probably not that often.
 Clearly you want to have very strong passwords, but more importantly, you want to rotate them.
 Where you’re not forced to change passwords, make a concerted effort to change them.

 Then there’s making sure that the vendors involved in your processes have good vendor risk management and assessments.
 What have those folks gone through on the business side to ensure they’ve mitigated the risks they could pose to organizations that outsource their Office 365 or Datacenter or Cloud?

 Roxanne: I’m glad you brought up vendor risk management.
 Personally, I don’t think I would have ever thought about that.

 Scott: People don’t understand where their data is.
 They think, “Ok, I’ve outsourced my data services to ABC Company.”
 They don’t realize that ABC Company has outsourced their datacenter services to XYZ Company.
 Knowing where your data is, in the footprint of it, is huge.

 Matt: What’s the company culture like?
 What makes working at A-LIGN great?